cityjson/cjio/README.md

 # cjio, or CityJSON/io

 Python CLI to process and manipulate [CityJSON](http://www.cityjson.org) files.
 The different operators can be chained to perform several processing in one step, the CityJSON model goes through them and allows to save to a new CityJSON at the end.

-It is only for uses Python 3.3+
+It uses Python 3.3+ only.

 To install and still develop with it: